Photo by Fran Chudnoff

 World Premiere, presented by Nightwood Theatre with the support of Aluna Theatre, March 2023.

-This project was developed and presented with support from Nightwood Theatre, Aluna Theatre, the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council with funding from the City of Toronto.
+This project was developed with support from Nightwood Theatre, Aluna Theatre, the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council with funding from the City of Toronto.